 G.A.T.E.WAYS Program Coordinators

-Stephanie Axon joined the G.A.T.E.WAYS team as a program co-ordinator - a role she is enjoying immensely.
+Stephanie Axon joined the G.A.T.E.WAYS team as a program co-ordinator - a role she enjoys immensely.
 Prior to that, Stephanie was a secondary school teacher with a passion for education.
 As well as being a classroom teacher she held various positions of leadership including Head of the Science and Information Systems and Technology Faculty at a large independent school in the eastern suburbs of Melbourne.
 She began presenting workshops for G.A.T.E.WAYS in 2013 and her dynamic and innovative workshops are always extremely well received and provide many opportunities to encourage and foster the inquiring minds of children.
 She loves all things science and math and relishes the opportunity to empower children and share her enthusiasm and love of learning.
-In 2016, Stephanie embarked on studies in the area of gifted education.
+In 2016, Stephanie completed her studies in the area of gifted education.

 Angela Hewasiribaddana came to the G.A.T.E.WAYS team as a program and social media co-ordinator, combining her loves of education and Web 2.0/3.0!
 Before this, she worked as a primary school teacher (in both mainstream and Montessori environments), as a tutor and in education support, as a governess in rural New South Wales and as an English teacher in South Korea and Japan.
 She has also worked as a freelance content developer.
 Ang began her involvement with G.A.T.E.WAYS in 2012 and is best known for her recurring role as the DinoMites club leader at Alphington Brainwaves (formerly at Ivanhoe).
 She is eager to see gifted and talented students continue their trajectories into greatness, wherever their strengths and interests lie!

-is a founding director of G.A.T.E.WAYS.
+was a founding director of G.A.T.E.WAYS.
 In 1994, along with Jill Lawrence, she established G.A.T.E.WAYS in Melbourne Australia, an organisation that is now a highly respected provider of programs to meet the special educational needs of gifted and talented students.
 Win has two gifted sons, now in their forties, one who works in Dubai and the other in the United States.
 Win retired on June 30, 2016, and is now looking forward to lots of travel as well as working on G.A.T.E.WAYS Publications and International programs.